Eschatologue/CM_wiki/docs/class/index.md

 Character class provides a character's most exciting capabilities.
 This chapter offers twelve classes, each of which contains several subclasses—all summarized below.

+---

+:class-barbarian:{ .xxl .middle }

+### Barbarian

-:class-barbarian:{ .xl .middle } ***Barbarian.*** Storm with Rage, and wade into hand-to-hand combat.
+Storm with Rage, and wade into hand-to-hand combat.
 Then follow the Path of the...

-:   Path of the Berserker to unleash raw violence.
+:   **Path of the Berserker** to unleash raw violence.
-:   Path of the Wild Heart to manifest kinship with animals.
+:   **Path of the Wild Heart** to manifest kinship with animals.
-:   Path of the World Tree to tap into cosmic vitality.
+:   **Path of the World Tree** to tap into cosmic vitality.
-:   Path of the Zealot to rage in union with a god.
+:   **Path of the Zealot** to rage in union with a god.

+---